 - Fogging: The combination of warm, humid air and cold water can create steam that will cause your glasses to fog up.
 Steamy lenses can completely obstruct your vision, which can be dangerous when you’re navigating rough waters.

 If you decide on wearing eyeglasses, we recommend wearing your backup glasses when you’re white water rafting.
 The last thing you want is to lose or damage expensive eyewear.
+However, there are also certain advantages to white-water rafting with glasses.

 Some choices are available to rafters and kayakers who don’t want to wear glasses while they’re on the river but can’t see well enough without them: